Bird–window collisions: Solutions

 There are several methods of preventing bird-window strikes.
 The use of ultraviolet (UV) signals to make windows appear visible to birds, while once one of the most common means of combatting this issue, is no longer recommended by experts.
 This is because while some birds can see UV light, not all can.
 Other solutions include window film (as long as it is placed on the exterior of the glass) and ceramic frit glass (glass with frit dots).
 Windows can also be covered with decals spaced no more than 5 cm horizontally or 10 cm vertically to prevent collisions.
 It has been found that silhouettes of predatory birds posted on windows do not significantly decrease collision rates.
 This is because there is too much exposed glass, which the bird can try to fly through.
 Treatments placed on the inside of windows are not effective either, because they typically do not diminish the glare or reflection.

 One notable attempt at making windows safer for birds is at McCormick Place's Lakeside Center in Chicago.
-A large convention center with 120000 sqft of exterior windows, the building has been the site of numerous bird deaths resulting from window collisions, with hundreds dying each fall and spring migration season, despite several attempts at mitigation.
+A large convention center with 120000 sqft of exterior windows, the building had for years been the site of numerous bird deaths resulting from window collisions, with hundreds dying each fall and spring migration season despite several attempts at mitigation.
 Following the deaths of nearly 1,000 birds there on a single night in the fall of 2023, a new plan was developed to make the building's windows more visible to birds.
-Implemented in the summer of 2024, it involved applying small white dots in a 2 in grid pattern to the surfaces of all windows.
+Implemented in the summer of 2024, it involved applying small white dots in a 2 in grid pattern to the surfaces of all its windows.
 Since the project's completion, the number of bird deaths at the site has fallen by about 95% compared with migrations prior to the change.

 In some sports facilities such as paddle courts, adhesive vinyl decals have been used on glass walls to reduce bird collisions.
 These decals act as visible markers that help birds recognize transparent barriers and avoid impact.